 Tension between the states and the federal government has been a constant throughout U.S. history.
 This video explores the supremacy clause in Article VI of the Constitution and key moments in the power struggle, including the landmark case McCulloch v.
 Maryland.
 In McCulloch, Chief Justice John Marshall wrote that the supremacy clause unequivocally states that the “Constitution, and the Laws of the United States … shall be the supreme Law of the Land.”

 Did Congress have the authority under the Constitution to commission a national bank?
 If so, did the state of Maryland have the authority to tax a branch of the national bank operating within its borders?
+High school level also available.

 This case summary provides teachers with everything they need to teach about McCulloch v.
 Maryland (1819).
 It contains background information in the form of summaries and important vocabulary at three different reading levels, as well a review of relevant legal concepts, diagram of how the case moved through the court system, and summary of the decision.
 This resource also includes seven classroom-ready activities that teach about the case using interactive methods.